Kaniyar

-Kaniyar is a caste from the Indian state of Kerala.
+Kaniyar (Ganaka) is a caste from the Indian state of Kerala.
 There are regional variations in the name used to define them.
-They are listed under the Other Backward Communities (OBC) by the Kerala Government.
+They are listed under the Other Backward Class (OBC) by the Kerala Government.

 Traditions of origin

-Kathleen Gough has recorded that the caste believes that they descended from a degraded section of the Tamil Brahmins and that they ascribed their "rudimentary" knowledge of Sanskrit, medicine and astrology to those origins.
+Kathleen Gough has recorded that the caste believes that they descended from a section of the Tamil Brahmins and that they ascribed their "rudimentary" knowledge of Sanskrit, medicine and astrology to those origins.